 In a league of their own

-This is one of the few permanent track & field facilities in this region.
-“Most of the others are configured around a basketball court, or other activities.
-For example, at Madison Square Gardens they set up a track once a year and the remainder of the time there are other events happening.
-The Armory is dedicated to track, and track alone.”
+The Armory is one of the few permanent indoor track & field facilities in the region.
+Many indoor tracks are configured around other athletic facilities, such as basketball or tennis courts.
+Other tracks are only set up once a year, and are wheeled away the rest of the time.
+The Armory is one of the small number of venues dedicated to track, and track alone.

-Soon the Armory became known as “The Miracle on 168th St.” as the facility was revitalized to its former reputation as a world class track center, drawing athletes from around the world.
-“It became the place all the runners want to come because of the Mondo track, which gives them better times,” says Frankfurt.
+The Armory soon became known as “The Miracle on 168th Street” as the facility was revitalized to become known as a world-class track center, drawing athletes from all over the world.
+“It became the place that all the runners want to come because of the Mondo track, which gives them better times,” said Michael Frankfurt.

 Raising millions and more

-In order to achieve the renovations and develop and maintain programs the Armory is now famous for, a significant fundraising effort began in 1993.
-Within 13 years The Armory Foundation raised $24 million through private and public funding.
-That figure rose to $50 million by 2012.
+In order to renovate the facility and develop and maintain the programs that The Armory is now famous for, a significant fundraising effort began in 1992.
+Dr. Sander’s initial efforts raised nearly $25 million through both public and private funding, and today that figure has risen to over $50 million.

 Armory College Prep Program